Skip to product information

 Shipping calculated at checkout.

-In 1928, in Paris, the Brazilian composer Heitor Villa-Lobos helps a businessman launch the first 78-RPM records of the electric phase in Brazil.
+In 1928, in Paris, Brazilian composer Heitor Villa-Lobos helped a businessman launch the first 78-RPM records of the electric phase in Brazil.

 Original text in French, translated into Portuguese

 I am pleased to introduce Mr. Porfiro Martins, owner-manager of a large musical instrument house in Rio de Janeiro.
-He wants to launch throughout Brazil, the records of the French company Gramophone.
+He wishes to launch the records of the French company Gramophone throughout Brazil.

 Mr. Porfiro will be able to explain certain facts and arguments that will certainly interest you.

-I ask him to receive him and tell him, as if it were for me, the path he must follow to succeed in his project.
+I ask you to welcome him and tell him, as if he were telling me, the path he must follow to succeed in his project.

 Villa-Lobos

-Porfirio Martins is considered one of the oldest musical instrument manufacturers in Brazil and the Compagnie française du gramophone was founded in 1899 (a branch of the English Gramophone).
+Porfirio Martins is considered one of the oldest musical instrument manufacturers in Brazil and the Compagnie française du gramophone was founded in 1899 (a subsidiary of the English Gramophone).

-Heitor Villa-Lobos (1887-1959) is considered, by both amateurs and specialists, to be the greatest Brazilian conductor and composer.
-In 1915, Villa-Lobos started to work as an instrumentalist and, at the age of 19, he wrote his first compositions.
-He traveled a lot around the world, especially in France and the United States, directing his own compositions and winning the admiration of the public, including Debussy and Stravinski.
-In Brazil, he did detailed research on Brazilian folklore, which served as inspiration for most of his compositions.
+Heitor Villa-Lobos (1887-1959) is considered by both amateurs and experts to be the greatest Brazilian conductor and composer.
+In 1915, Villa-Lobos began working as an instrumentalist and, at the age of 19, wrote his first compositions.
+He traveled extensively around the world, especially in France and the United States, conducting his own compositions and gaining the admiration of audiences, including Debussy and Stravinsky.
+In Brazil, he conducted detailed research on Brazilian folklore, which served as inspiration for many of his compositions.

-Handwritten or typed letters, autographs or scores signed by the Brazilian composer are increasingly sought after by collectors and lovers of classical music, both in Brazil and abroad.
-This letter, in excellent condition and with a large signature by the Brazilian composer, shows us that Villa-Lobos was in tune with the new trends in the music market at the time.
+This letter, in excellent condition and with a large signature from the Brazilian composer, teaches us that Villa-Lobos was in tune with the new trends in the music market at the time.

 View full details